Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Inference of a heterogeneous hyperelastic material property

-We consider an experimental scenario where a rectangular thin film of hyperelastic material is stretched on two opposite edges.
+In this section, we consider an experimental scenario where a rectangular thin film of hyperelastic material is stretched on two opposite edges.
 The inverse problem aims to recover Young's modulus field characterizing spatially varying material strength from measurements of the material deformation.

 This section is organized as follows.
 We introduce the material deformation model, the prior, the PtO map, and the setting for Bayesian inversion in \cref{subsec:hyperelasticity_model,subsec:hyperelasticity_prior,subsec:hyperelasticity_pto,subsec:hyperelasticity_bip}.
 Then, we showcase and analyze MCMC results in \cref{subsec:hyperelasticity_results}.
 In \cref{subsubsec:hyperelasticity_baseline}, we discuss results on the baseline MCMC methods listed in \cref{tab:mcmc_list}.
 In \cref{subsubsec:hyperelasticity_da}, we discuss results on DA-NO-mMALA and DA-DINO-mMALA listed in \cref{tab:dino_mcmc_list}.